Albrecht Dürer Biography | Oil Painting Reproductions

 One of Durer's first large-scale works was a triptych, whose central panel depicts the Nativity.
 The superb saints in their armor on the side panels can be identified by their specific symbolic attributes.
 The defeated dragon indicates St. George and the banner with the head of a deer identify St. Eustace.
 These are portraits of the two Paumgartner brothers who commissioned the work.

-He then traveled extensively in Italy, where the works of Leonardo, Bellini and Mantegna had a profound influence on his later career, both as a practicing artist and as an art theorist who wrote extensively on the subject.
+He then traveled extensively in Italy, where the works of Leonardo, Bellini and Mantegna had a profound influence on his later career, both as a practicing artist and as an art theorist who wrote on the subject.
 He was influenced by these great masters of late Gothic and continued their legacy.
 He spent the years 1505 to 1507 in Italy at the height of his artistic maturity and was exposed to the Italian Renaissance at the pinnacle of its splendor.
-One of the most exciting episodes in the whole of European painting emerged from this exchange, and Durer's work, inevitably characterized by superb draftsmanship, achieved true monumentality during this period.
+One of the most exciting episodes in the whole of European painting emerged from this exchange, and Durer's work, characterized by superb draftsmanship, achieved true monumentality during this period.

 The Madonna was Durer's favorite subject and she appeared again and again in his paintings, drawings, and engravings.
-This charming version of Madonna Of The Siskin, showing the influence of Bellini and Lotto, can easily be identified as belonging to the period of the artist's second trip to Venice.
+This charming version of Madonna Of The Siskin, showing the influence of Bellini and Lotto, can be identified as belonging to the period of the artist's second trip to Venice.

 Durer, the First ever Universal Artist.